Skip navigation links

 Leaders from Student Life and Engagement are prepared to visit protest sites to engage with participants to provide support for students and work towards a solution, mutual agreement and de-escalation.
 Dr. Genyne Royal, assistant vice president of Diversity, Equity, Inclusion and Belonging (DEIB) is the main point of contact in SLE (royalgen@msu.edu).
 Dr. Allyn Shaw, assistant vice president for Student Development and Leadership and dean of Students is another point of contact in SLE (shawall@msu.edu).

 Faculty may direct students to the appropriate campus resources in support of their freedom of expression.
+Please also see the Center for Teaching and Learning Innovation at MSU - Civil Discourse for Educators in the Classroom: A Guidebook.

 Participating in protests cannot interfere with daily work or disrupt the daily functions and operations of the university.
 For example, it is inappropriate to cancel class in support of a protest.